-The following legal links may be useful to you in your legal research.
-These sources are not provided or endorsed by the Lynchburg Public Library and may not be current.
+The following links may be useful to you in your legal research.
+These sources are not provided or endorsed by the Lynchburg Public Library.
 Always verify the accuracy of any information you find before relying on it to make a legal decision.

 CITY OF LYNCHBURG

 - Virginia Bar Association

 - Virginia Legal Aid Society – A non-profit law firm that provides legal information, advice, and representation in civil cases to low-income individuals and families in Central, Southside, and Western Tidewater Virginia.

 - Virginia Legislative Information – Track the latest Virginia Legislative Session.

 - Virginia Register of Regulations – A comprehensive source of regulatory information that complements and supplements the Virginia Administrative Code.

 - Virginia Municipal Codes – Access to county and city codes and ordinances.